MikaSchoenmakers/MikasBalatro/README.md

 If at least 4 poker hands have been played the same amount of times, gives X4 Mult.\
 _Does not count unplayed poker hands_

+### What Are The Odds
+If 4 Lucky cards trigger in one hand, create a random **_negative_** Joker.
+_If a Lucky card triggers on both Mult and money, it counts as 2 triggers.
+Retriggers also count as seperate triggers_

 ## Rare
 ### Batman
 Gains +1 Mult for every **_non lethal_** hand played.
 Mult gain increases by +1 for every Joker with "Joker" in the name.